freya022/BotCommands-Wiki/docs/using-commands/application-commands/using-autocomplete.md

-    It may sometimes makes more sense to use one "similarity" algorithm over another, depending on what user input you expect, and what the source items are, you can experiment different algos from the [java-string-similarity library](https://github.com/tdebatty/java-string-similarity), already included in the framework.
+    It may sometimes makes more sense to use one "similarity" algorithm over another, depending on what user input you expect, and what the source items are, you can experiment different algos, for example, from the [java-string-similarity](https://github.com/tdebatty/java-string-similarity) library.

     You are encouraged to to try inputs against different algos, and find what works the best, which one could filter the results of the previous algo, etc.